TheImagingSource/Linux-tiscamera-Programming-Samples/Auto Focus On Push in Python/README.md

-# Auto Focus On Push in Pyhton
+# Auto Focus On Push in Python
-This sample shows how to control the lens of an auto focus camera, e.g. DFK AFU420-L62, DFK Z12GP013 or DFK AFUJ006.
+This sample shows how to control the lens of an auto focus camera, e.g.
+* DFK AFU420-L62
+* DFK Z12GP013
+* DFK AFUJ006.
+* DxK AFUX178-M12
+* DxK 72AUC02-F
+* and many more.

 The cameras have different capabilities, so the USB cameras have no zoom lens, but the sample shows also, how to use the zoom of GigE cameras.